aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/sxc-to-xlsb/_index.md

 {{% blocks/products/pf/agp/content h2="Save SXC to XLSB in Java Online for Free" %}}

-The following example demonstrates how to convert SXC to XLSB document format in Java.
+The following example demonstrates how to convert SXC to XLSB in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert SXC file into XLSB format.
+Follow the easy steps to convert SXC to XLSB.
 Upload your SXC file, then simply save it as XLSB file.
 For both SXC reading and XLSB writing you can use fully qualified filenames.
 The output XLSB content and formatting will be identical to the original SXC document.

 {{% /blocks/products/pf/agp/text %}}